NBISweden/development-guidelines/README.md

 bug fixes since the bugs are identified during the early phases of the development lifecycle.

-What is the Integration Test?
+What is an Integration Test?
 Integration testing tests integration between software modules.
 It is a software testing technique where individual units of a program are combined and tested as a group.
 It checks the overall flow of the application after the integration of different